whiprandolph/bestseller/Part 2 - Why Are We So Lost/10 - Why Are People So Racist And Hateful.md

 The Israelis began their all-out genocide in October 2023, with tremendous US support including weapons, ammunition, military intelligence, fuel, and political cover at the United Nations.[xxx-isrtimes intel support]<sup>,</sup>[xxx-uscongress israel support] But how bad has the violence really been?
 Many news stories say that 60,000 Palestinians have died -- surely a tragedy, but not genocide.[xxx-israeli pal deaths]

-Before the present conflict started in October 2023, the Palestinian population in Gaza was estimated at 2.2 million.[xxx-pal 2023 pop] When US president Trump took office in February 2025, he stated the Palestinian population was around 1.7-1.8 million.[xxx-trump pales pop] Other estimates confirm this, using normal techniques to estimate military and civilian casualties in war.[xxx-lancet palestinian casualties] So between October 2023 and February 2025, Israelis had killed ~400,000-500,000 people through military violence, famine, and disease while extremely few Israelis have died in comparison.[xxx-israeli pal deaths]
+Before the present conflict started in October 2023, the Palestinian population in Gaza was estimated at 2.2 million.[xxx-pal 2023 pop] In February 2025, US president Trump stated the Palestinian population was around 1.7-1.8 million.[xxx-trump pales pop] Other estimates confirm this, using normal techniques to estimate military and civilian casualties in war.[xxx-lancet palestinian casualties] So between October 2023 and February 2025, Israelis had killed ~400,000-500,000 people through military violence, famine, and disease while extremely few Israelis have died in comparison.[xxx-israeli pal deaths]

 How have the Israeli and American governments trained their populations to tolerate and even support this genocide?
 You guessed it: spreading racist and hateful propaganda about Palestinians, and punishing anyone who tried to speak the truth and oppose genocide.